-If we weren't living in Washington State, your Internet Service Provider could block your access to this website and we would have no legal recourse.
+If we weren't living in Washington State, your Internet Service Provider could block your access to this website and you would have no legal recourse.

 The Federal Communications Commission gave giant telecoms a huge gift by repealing all Net Neutrality protections.
 Without those protections, your ISP can block which sites you view, or throttle the connection speeds of the sites that don't pay them kickbacks.

 A public utility would be controlled by Seattle's democratically-elected representatives, not a profit-driven CEO.

 There is no technical reason to restrict the way you use the internet.
 Comcast has already admitted their reason behind instituting monthly caps on your internet access: They wanted to increase their profits.

 More insidious, by allowing services owned by Comcast to avoid their self-imposed caps, your ISP gives their own services a competitive advantage over newer start ups.

 The next big internet start up is being invented right here in Seattle, and there's nothing preventing your ISP from discriminating against it in order to quash true competition.